Nomura, RBS face $805 million damages after U.S. ruling -lawyer

-NEW YORK (Reuters) - A U.S. judge’s ruling that Nomura Holdings Inc and Royal Bank of Scotland Group Plc made false statements selling mortgage-backed securities to Fannie Mae and Freddie Mac could result in a judgment exceeding $805 million, a U.S. regulator’s lawyer said on Tuesday.
+NEW YORK, May 12 (Reuters) - A U.S. judge’s ruling that Nomura Holdings Inc and Royal Bank of Scotland Group Plc made false statements selling mortgage-backed securities to Fannie Mae and Freddie Mac could result in a judgment exceeding $805 million, a U.S. regulator’s lawyer said on Tuesday.

 Philippe Selendy, a lawyer for the Federal Housing Finance Agency, gave his estimate of the final judgment’s amount a day after U.S. District Judge Denise Cote in Manhattan found the banks liable for conduct preceding the 2008 financial crisis.